This is just a small example of how vast the source of user-generated content can be on leading social media platforms like Twitter and Instagram.

 After making a list of the domains that you wish to cover, get to know about the leading industry experts and influencers.

-There are plenty of tools out there that can help you track leading users on social media with respect to their domain.
+There are plenty of content marketing tools out there that can help you track leading users on social media with respect to their domain.
 You can also consider their Klout score in order to prioritize them.

 Here’s a snapshot of Klout score in the “books” category: